-The Commission reviewed the performance of DGVCL under Regulation 9.2 of MYT Regulations, 2007 as well as with reference to the audited annual accounts for FY 2010-11.
+The Commission reviewed the performance of MGVCL under Regulation 9.2 of the MYT Regulations, 2007 with reference to the audited annual accounts for FY 2010-11.
 The Commission computed the gains / losses for FY 2010-11 based on the truing up for each of the components discussed in the above paragraphs.

-The Aggregate Revenue Requirement (ARR) approved in the Tariff order dated 31st March, 2010, actual submitted in truing up and approved for truing up and gains / losses computed in accordance with MYT Regulations are shown in the Table below:
+The Aggregate Revenue Requirement (ARR) approved in the Tariff order dated 31st March, 2010, actual submitted in truing up and approved for truing up and gains / losses computed in accordance with MYT Regulations are as given in the table below: